videosdk-live/videosdk-docs/docs/realtime-communication/tutorials/beginner-tutorial-prebuilt-javascript.md

 ## Step 0: Access token generation (server-side code)

 An access token is required to authenticate with the Zujo SDK and make any API calls.
-You can generate one with the `API key` and `secret` mentioned in your developer portal at ZujoNow console.
+You can generate one with the `API key` and `secret` mentioned in your developer portal at VideoSDK console.

 ### Generate access token (NodeJS)